-First-time clients need to complete registration forms (click here to do them online!)
-Once forms are received, you can call us at 501-358-6598 (Conway), 870-938-0138 (Jonesboro), or 479-278-2798 (Rogers), or email [email protected].
-Fair warning though – we treat pets like kids, so we’re going to ask you for a good bit of information before your pet comes to stay or play with us.
+First-time clients need to complete registration (click Register at the top of the page) and submit vaccine records.
+Once forms are received, you can call us at 501-358-6598 (Conway), 870-938-0138 (Jonesboro), or 479-278-2798 (Rogers), or email [email protected] to schedule a visit!

 Your dog will have a much better stay with us if he has a few comforts of home with him.
 Specifically, his tummy will be much happier if he eats his normal food, so we ask that you bring food from home in individual bags or a sealed container (no open food bags).
 We do offer premium house food made by Fromm for $5 per day if requested.
 You can also bring a tshirt or something from home that smells like you.
 Your scent will help your pet feel more relaxed.
 Please bring any medications your pet may need – we administer meds at no additional charge.
 Beds are provided in rooms, so we ask those not to be brought from home.
 We prefer that you don’t bring toys, because the dogs tend to take them out of their rooms to share with their friends, which means you may never see that fluffy porcupine again.
 Finally, please do not bring food or water bowls as those are provided as well (including slow feeders, elevated feeders, or extra large bowls – we promise we have it all!)

 Yes.
 We know things sometimes come up last minute and we will always do our best to accommodate if you give us a heads up.
 Like most boarding facilities, we sell out during holidays, so we recommend booking several weeks in advance.
+Daycare in all locations also sells out in advance.
+We do have a walk-in option for daycare on sold out days for an additional fee.
+Contact your location for details.

 Holiday reservations should be booked as soon as your travel dates are confirmed.
-Most boarding facilities sell out for every major holiday, and we are typically full 3-4 weeks before the holiday approaches.
+Most boarding facilities sell out for every major holiday, and we are typically full 6-8 weeks before the holiday approaches.
 Non-peak travel dates can typically be accommodated with just a few days’ notice.

 Naps and goodnights happen in one of our private suites.
 They’re designed to be large enough for your dog to get up and move around or eat his meals, but small enough that it feels like a cozy den.
 Doors are tempered glass, so pups can still see everything going on and don’t feel “caged.”
 Note that dogs are not in their rooms throughout the day and enjoy free play except for feeding and bedtime.